Many or all companies we feature compensate us. Compensation and editorial

 • Verifiable bank account: Lenders generally want you to have a bank account where they can send the loan proceeds.

-If you pursue a secured loan, you’ll also have to pledge collateral with sufficient value to back the loan.
-Borrowers applying jointly will also need to provide information on their cosigner or co-borrower, since the lender will take both applicants’ financial profiles into account.
+If you pursue a secured loan, you’ll need to pledge collateral with sufficient value to back the loan.
+Borrowers applying jointly will also need to provide information on their cosigner or co-borrower.
+The lender will take both applicants’ financial profiles into account.

 Adding a cosigner with a good credit score and an established credit history can allow you to qualify for a lower rate or get approved.